 I have a number of exercises I do with my pupils to get them to be able to hold the car on the bite quickly so that they can deal with junctions confidently.

-I get a lot of pupils who have either skipped instructors because they weren’t getting anywhere, or who are amazed at what they do compared to their friends who are with other ADIs on our lessons.
-ADIs try to explain it away as pupils telling lies to cover up their inadequacies, but I find so few – either taught by me from scratch, or who I pick up partly trained – who can’t progress at a reasonable rate that I cannot accept there are so many learning elsewhere who apparently are deficient in some way.
+I get a lot of pupils who have either skipped instructors because they weren’t getting anywhere, or who are surprised at what we do on lessons compared to their friends.
+ADIs often try to explain this away as pupils telling lies, but I find so few who can’t progress at a reasonable rate that I cannot accept there are so many learning elsewhere who are apparently so deficient.

 Do I need to set the gas when finding the bite?